iamhk12/Projects/WebProjects/PR_SeriesList-(reactJS)/README.md

 * It fetches data from local storage and shows favourite show mentioned.

 <br/>
-It also redirects user to the preferred webpage to watch.
+It also redirects user to the preferred webpage to watch.<br/>
+This is a responsive app.

 ## Screenshot